mariadb-ThienLy/devEnvSetup/README.md

 This guide provides instructions for setting up a development environment for MaxScale and SuperMax.

-## Setup GIT Environment for MaxScale
+## Setup Git Environment for MaxScale

 The current development branch is in this repository:
 https://github.com/mariadb-corporation/MaxScalePriv